Jennie Alexander

-Jennie Alexander (December 8, 1930 – July 12, 2018) was an American woodworker considered a pioneer in the woodworking world, "Instrumental in designing the now iconic two-slat post-and-rung shaving chair,".
-She also coined the term "greenwoodworking" as a single word in her book, Make a Chair from a Tree: An Introduction to Working Green Wood.
+Jennie Alexander, born John David Alexander Jr, (December 8, 1930 – July 12, 2018) was an American author who transitioned at the age of 77.

 Background

-Jennie Alexander spent her early childhood in Baltimore, Maryland learning to play the piano and later became a Jazz musician.
-She was introduced to woodworking at the Baltimore polytechnic institute High School and would later go on to open up her own home shop in 1960.
+Alexander spent early childhood in Baltimore, Maryland, learning to play the piano and later became a Jazz musician.
+Having been introduced to woodworking at the Baltimore polytechnic institute High School, Alexander would later go on to open a home shop in 1960.

-Her mother grew up in Quincy, Massachusetts, and was part of the educational sloyd system.
-Because of this Jennie was always encouraged to explore woodworking and learning through doing.
-Her father was a lawyer, and Jennie also attended law school at the university of Maryland, becoming a divorce lawyer.
-She embraced greenwoodworking as an avocation.
-She both practiced greenwoodworking, and studied the history of greenwoodworking by examining furniture at museums, private collections, auction houses, etc.
+Alexander’s mother grew up in Quincy, Massachusetts, and was part of the educational sloyd system.
+Because of this Alexander was always encouraged to explore woodworking and learning through doing.
+Alexander, whose father was a lawyer, also attended law school at the university of Maryland becoming a divorce lawyer, but embraced greenwoodworking as an avocation, both practicing greenwoodworking, and studying the history of greenwoodworking by examining furniture at museums, private collections, auction houses, etc.

-Born as John David Alexander Jr., Alexander was a trans woman who transitioned in 2007, at the age of 77.
-Alexander's wife, Joyce, died in 1996.
-The couple had three daughters.
-Jennie Alexander has five grandchildren and three great-grandchildren; one of whom is John D. Alexander III.
+After marrying and having three daughters together, Alexander's wife, Joyce, died in 1996.
+Alexander eventually had five grandchildren and three great-grandchildren; one of whom is John D. Alexander III.

+Born as John David Alexander Jr., Alexander transitioned in 2007, becoming Jennie Alexander, at the age of 77.